WeiYanPeh/2D-to-3D-mesh-reconstruction/README.md

-# Project Title: 2D to 3D Mesh Reconstruction
+# Project Title: 2D to 3D Mesh Reconstruction (3D Reconstruction from 2D Images for Peripheral Edema Analysis)

 ## Description
-This project aims to reconstruct 3D meshes from 2D images using a series of Jupyter notebooks.
-Each notebook focuses on a specific step in the process, from data analysis to postprocessing.
+- This project aims to reconstruct 3D meshes from 2D images.
+- Each steps are performed individually in each notebook, from data analysis to postprocessing.
+- The project is done as a collaboration with Eli Lilly (LCCP), NUHS, and CADENCE.

 ## Notebooks